Tyler Webb: New York Yankees

 The New York Yankees selected Webb in the tenth round, with the 314th overall selection, of the 2013 Major League Baseball draft.
-The Yankees assigned him to the Staten Island Yankees of the Class A-Short Season New York–Penn League after he signed, but promoted him to the Charleston RiverDogs of the Class A South Atlantic League two weeks later.
+The Yankees assigned him to the Staten Island Yankees of the Low–A New York–Penn League after he signed, but promoted him to the Charleston RiverDogs of the Single–A South Atlantic League two weeks later.
 Over 35 1/3 relief innings, he went 3–1 with a 3.31 ERA.
-Webb began the 2014 season with the Tampa Yankees of the Class A-Advanced Florida State League, and was promoted to the Trenton Thunder of the Class AA Eastern League in May, with whom he was named an Eastern League All-Star.
-Webb was promoted to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League following the All-Star break.
+Webb began the 2014 season with the Tampa Yankees of the High–A Florida State League, and was promoted to the Trenton Thunder of the Double–A Eastern League in May, with whom he was named an Eastern League All-Star.
+Webb was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League following the All-Star break.
 For the season, Webb went 3–6 with a 3.80 ERA and 12 saves and 94 strikeouts in 48 games and 68 2/3 innings pitched.

 Webb received a non-roster invitation to spring training with the Yankees in 2015, and opened the season with Scranton/Wilkes-Barre.
 Due to a tendon injury, he only pitched 38 innings during the season (going 2–3 with a 2.84 ERA), and the Yankees assigned Webb to the Arizona Fall League after the regular season.
 In 2016, he pitched for Scranton/Wilkes-Barre, going 4–3 with a 3.59 ERA over 72 2/3 innings pitched out of the bullpen.

 On December 8, 2016, the Pittsburgh Pirates selected Webb from the Yankees in the Rule 5 draft.
 He competed for a role with the Pirates during spring training, but did not make the 25-man roster and was returned to the Yankees before the regular season.
 Webb began the 2017 season with Scranton/Wilkes-Barre.

-The Yankees promoted Webb to the major leagues on June 22, 2017, and he made his MLB debut on June 24.
+The Yankees promoted Webb to the major leagues for the first time on June 22, 2017, and he made his MLB debut on June 24.
 He made seven relief appearances for the Yankees, pitching to a 4.50 ERA while striking out five and walking four in six innings.

 Milwaukee Brewers

-On July 13, 2017, the Yankees traded Webb to the Milwaukee Brewers for Garrett Cooper.
-Following the trade, Webb pitched for Milwaukee and the Colorado Springs Sky Sox of the Class AAA Pacific Coast League (PCL).
+On July 13, 2017, the Yankees traded Webb to the Milwaukee Brewers in exchange for Garrett Cooper.
+Following the trade, Webb pitched for Milwaukee and the Colorado Springs Sky Sox of the Triple–A Pacific Coast League (PCL).
 Over two innings with Milwaukee, he gave up two runs, and over 17 games with Colorado Springs, he went 1–2 with a 6.48 ERA.
 Webb was designated for assignment on April 7, 2018.